AsgardCms/Platform/readme.md

 ## Documentation

-You can read the documentation on its specific [github repository](https://github.com/nWidart-Modules/Documentation).
+You can read the documentation on its specific [github repository](https://github.com/AsgardCms/Documentation).

-## Development

-For manually adding the subtrees please refer to the [install as subtree](https://github.com/nWidart-Modules/Documentation/blob/master/Installation/module-installation-as-subtree.md) documentation.